Browse by Medical Category

 West End Clinic for Addiction TreatmentThe West End Clinic (WEC) is an outpatient facility for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.

 CAM Research activitiesThe center is engaged in more than 10 patient oriented addiction trials including studies focused on trying to quit smoking.
 The center has a total subject enrollment each year of more than 300 patients.
-To learn more about these trials, please click here.
+Learn more about our clinical trials online.
 If you are interested in participating in a research study, please browse the following flyers:

 Back to Top